 4. Turn these right sides together and sew a 1/8” seam all around leaving the cuff part open.
 Clip to the stitching between the thumb and the rest of the glove (this is very important if you want it to look right when you turn it).
 Clip the rest of the curves with small slits (don’t cut your stitching).
 Turn right side out.

 5. Stuff so they are fairly firm.
 Slide onto the ends of the dowel (I couldn’t get the dowel to go through the stuffing so the dowel is behind the stuffing at the back of the mitten).
 To secure I first put some hot glue around the dowel where the mitten ends and pinched the mitten around to stick to the hot glue.
 Next I put a rubber band around the end of the mitten for extra hold.
+6. Now pull the coat sleeves over the mittens to where you want them and adhere with hot glue.

 I tied an extra strip of fabric around the top of his hat to coordinate everything.